dantesfai/Tig_Text_Cleaner/README.md

    This will run all the tests defined in the tests/ directory, ensuring that the tool functions as expected.

 ## License
-This tool is open-source and free to use for research purposes under the <b>MIT License</b>.
+This tool is open-source and free to use for research purposes under the MIT License.

 ## Contributing
 Contributions are welcome!
 If you have improvements, bug fixes, or new features to contribute, feel free to fork this repository, make your changes, and submit a pull request.